Paraphraser/PiBuilder/docs/running-on-proxmox-debian.md

 			* The Avahi daemon (multicast DNS) is not installed.

 		If your goal is to construct a server-class system for running IOTstack then I recommend disabling the desktop environment.
 However, if you need a user-class system which also happens to run IOTstack as a service then leaving the desktop environment enabled may be more appropriate.
 Your system, your rules!

+		If you are worried that you might not fully understand the distinction between *server-class* and *user-class*, or if you simply can't make up your mind, then I **strongly** recommend you opt for the server-class system.
+It is almost always the correct decision.

 	- enable "SSH server".
 This is **important.** Please do not skip this step.